Whitesburg Elementary School

 The principal shall ensure that all information is completed on a student’s records before a transcript is sent to another school.

 All students transferring to a new school shall follow proper procedures for withdrawal at the previous school before enrolling at the new school.
-If the procedure is not complete, a student may be remanded to his/her previous school to complete said requirements
+If the procedure is not complete, a student may be remanded to his/her previous school to complete said requirements.
+Policy 6.207

-All uses of tobacco, electronic/battery operated devices, vapor products, and all other associated paraphernalia are prohibited in all of the District's buildings and in all vehicles that are owned, leased, or operated by the District.
+All uses of tobacco, electronic/battery operated devices, vapor products, and all other associated paraphernalia are prohibited in all the district’s buildings and in all vehicles that are owned, leased, or operated by the district.

 Smoking and vaping shall be prohibited in any public seating areas including, but not limited to, bleachers used for sporting events or public restrooms.